MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 Look at the back of your router or search for the router online and find the username and password. `Admin` is a popular default username/password

-Sign in and then find something like 'Port Forwarding', 'Firewall', or 'Virtual servers' Click 'Add', then put the IP address you got from earlier in 'IPv4 Address' or 'IP address' In the 'Outbound Port' and 'Inbound port' or 'Start port' and 'end port' put '25565'

 * **Make sure that the 'Protocol' or 'Service Type' is either 'TCP/UDP' or 'BOTH'.**
 	* If you do not have this option then do the step twice, one in TCP and one on UDP

 Add a service name if required, save, and test your server by connecting with `localhost` (if you're hosting on the computer you're testing it on)

-* Sign in and then find something like "Port Forwarding", "Firewall", or "Virtual servers"
+* Sign in and then find something like 'Port Forwarding', 'Firewall', or 'Virtual servers'
-* Click "Add", Then put the IP address you got from earlier in "IPv4 Address" or "IP address" In the "Outbound Port" and "Inbound port" or "Start port" and "end port" put "25565"
+* Click 'Add', then put the IP address you got from earlier in 'IPv4 Address' or 'IP address' In the 'Outbound Port' and 'Inbound port' or 'Start port' and 'end port' put '25565'

 As the final step to allow people outside your network to join, you will need to give them your public IP address, which you can find [here](https://duckduckgo.com/?q=what+is+my+ip).
 They can put the IP (which will look like `XXX.XXX.XXX.XXX`), into the server address box or the direct connection box.